rmee/gradle-plugins/helm/README.md

 The `helm` plugin makes this tasks available:

-- `HelmBootstrap` downloads the client.
+- `HelmBootstrap` downloads the cli.
-- `HelmInit` to setup Helm locally on the client-side.
+- `HelmInit` to setup Helm locally on the cli-side.
 - `HelmExec` allow to issue a command.
 Alternatively, `helm.exec(...)` can be used.
 - `HelmPackage` to package the Helm sources.
 Helm packages must be specified in `src/main/helm`.
 Each subdirectory will make up one helm package.
   The `helmPackage` command will then build each of the packages and put the result into